cobyj33/tmedia/README.md

-  --ffmpeg-version       Print the version of linked FFmpeg libraries --curses-version       Print the version of linked Curses libraries --fmt-version          Print the version of the fmt library --lib-versions         Print the versions of third party libraries
+  --ffmpeg-version       Print the version of linked FFmpeg libraries --curses-version       Print the version of linked Curses libraries --fmt-version          Print the version of the fmt library --miniaudio-version    Print the version of the miniaudio library --lib-versions         Print the versions of third party libraries

 Video Output: